NeuroTechX/ntx_slack_archive/devices.md

  >iMotions is a great tool, but cost is still very high (~$20k).
 Ive used it mainly to display stimuli with integrated eye tracking &amp; ECG, so I cant speak to how well it would work for your needs.
 Their support staff are fairly helpful if youre looking for more answers/guidancde

+9/5/2017 4:43 PM

+ **yannick** :

+ >In what context did you use it hailey?
+User Experience?
+Neuromarketing? else?